PMoureu/samples-Python-RPS/Tutorial-IUpdater/README.md

 => Check the whole code for this version : https://github.com/PMoureu/samples-Python-RPS/tree/master/Tutorial-IUpdater/version-startup

+### Module + Startup + External file

-=> Another approach, about factorizing and centralizing, you can also add the class and functions in a file in RevitPythonShell folder, next to startup.py and init.py, then import only what you need in startup and dialogmanager.
+Another approach, about factorizing and centralizing, you can also add the class and functions in a file in RevitPythonShell folder, next to startup.py and init.py, then import only what you need in startup and dialogmanager.
 It takes one file more, but __everything is cleaner__ :